 2. Play sorting games of all sorts : Classification and sorting skills are great for logical reasoning.
 Ask your child to sort same list of animals/objects using different attributes like size, color, geometry, shape etc. Group animals into categories based on their habitats, eating habits, body structure, reproduction mechanism etc. These sorting activities help children see the differences and similarities across various groups, thus enhancing their understanding.

-3. Solve puzzles and brainteasers together: These are great for problem-solving.
+3. Solve puzzles and brainteasers together: These are great for problem-solving in kids.
 Be it jig-saw, tic-tac-toe, riddles, mazes or whatever your child loves.

 4. Real Problem Pretend Play: Bring in a real world problem like water scarcity to pretend play and ask them to think of solutions.
 Such games help children learn about their environment and surrounding.
 And at the same time helps them understand the challenges faced in real world.
 Motivate them not only to think of solutions but also to implement at their level.
 Like we thought how using a steel straw could reduce the waste generated by straws and save so many marine lives.
 For plastic bags, we brainstormed and made reusable cloth bags out of an old t-shirt.

 5. Get creative with blocks: Blocks are great at building logical skills.
 They help children give a sense to their imagination.
-Also they are a great for loose parts.
+Also they are great for loose parts play.
 Every time, you encourage your kindergartener to repurpose old blocks into new games, neurons fire up in her brain.

 6. Inspire Thinking: Ask them to think of answers to their own questions.
 Aid the process of arriving at the answer rather than providing the answer.